 Rodan + Fields is an expensive skincare company that’s a multi-level-marketing (MLM) business.
 Most of their best-selling products cost over $100, and the brand claims they’ll help get you the “best skin of your life.”

-Rodan + Fields’ lash boost is their second-best-selling product, and is even more absurdly priced than their facial serum.
+Rodan + Fields Lash Boost is their most popular product, and is extremely expensive.
 It costs $155 for 0.17 fluid ounces, which is slightly less than half of the price of gold by weight.
-The brand claims this product can promote hair growth and thickness of lashes.
+The brand claims this product can promote the appearance of "longer, stronger and darker-looking lashes."

 One ingredient which may be effective is hydrolyzed keratin.
 This is a form of the most predominant hair protein called keratin.
 A clinical trial found that a recombinant (genetically-altered) keratin increased hair diameter by almost 50%.